irenenikk/modelling-unigram/README.md

 $ conda env create -f environment.yml
 ```

+Note that your system also needs to have `wget` installed.

 And then install the appropriate version of pytorch:
 ```bash
 $ conda install pytorch torchvision cpuonly -c pytorch